sarevok89/Albion-Online---webscraping-service/README.md

 pip install XlsxWriter
 ```

-## Creating this web app I learned/improved my knowledge using following modules and packages:
+## Creating this web app I learned/improved my knowledge of using following modules and packages:

 ### 1. BeautifulSoup and json:
 To create a .json file containing all items available in Albion Online, so I could easily translate